-2020 has continued to build on the foundations established in the Strategic Plan 2018-2022, including significant progress on simplicity & accountability, business optimisation, and capital discipline.
+2020 has continued to build on the foundations established in the Strategic plan 2018-2022, including significant progress on simplicity & accountability, business optimization, and capital discipline.

-Simplicity and accountability
+Simplicity & accountability

-Naturgy has completed a reorganisation of its business around the three strategic areas which will usher in a new period of profitable growth in networks, the expansion of our renewable footprint, and the build-up of a world-class retail brand, among others.
+Naturgy has completed a reorganization of its business around the three strategic areas which will usher in a new period of profitable growth in networks, the expansion of our renewable footprint, and the buildup of a world-class retail brand, amongst others.
 To lead these areas, Naturgy has attracted three talented managers with proven track records and relevant entrepreneurial experience.